How well do you manage employee workplace stress? | Benenden Health

 Companies that have a high level of workplace stress are more likely to see higher turnover rates than organisations that offer more flexible working.
 As an employer, you can gain some insight by investigating exactly who is leaving.
 It might be that one department has a higher turnover than another, or that the leavers are all coming from one particular team.

-How to reduce employee stress in the workplace?
+How to help manage employee stress at work

 As an employer, it is important that you have a strategy in place to reduce your employees stress at work.
-Here are five things you can do to reduce stress in the workplace.
+Here are four things you can do to reduce stress at the work.

 1. Offer support